bincode-org/bincode/docs/spec.md

 ## Enums

 Enums are encoded with their variant first, followed by optionally the variant fields.
-The variant index is based on the `IntEncoding` during serilization.
+The variant index is based on the `IntEncoding` during serialization.

 Both named and unnamed fields are serialized with their values only, and therefor encode to the same value.